Its-Yayo/CodeWars-Exxx/README.md

 Exercises will be categorized as Easy (8 kyu to 5 kyu), Medium (4 kyu to 2 kyu) and Hard (1 dan...)

 ## Why this x2?
-It's like a therapy for me for my purpuse/eternity path :))
+It's like a therapy for me for pursuing purpuse/eternity path :))

 ## Clone it?
 Sure